Old Fort Jackson in Savannah

 Before you head out to follow the chase route, stop at nearby Kennesaw Mountain National Battlefield Park, where Union and Confederate forces locked horns from June 19-July 2, 1864, delaying the Union's advance on Atlanta.
 Adventurous souls will find the view from the top of Kennesaw Mountain (you can see the Atlanta skyline in the distance) is worth the climb.

-In downtown Atlanta, two key attractions delve deep into Georgia’s Civil War history with extensive and interactive exhibits.
 The Atlanta History Center is home to “Turning Point: The American Civil War,” one of the nation’s largest and most complete Civil War exhibitions.
 Experience the Civil War from the perspective of soldiers and civilians with audio tours, films and more than 1,500 Civil War artifacts.
-Also at the Center, the Atlanta Cyclorama & Civil War Museum depicts the Battle of Atlanta, which occurred on July 22, 1864, and take in the panoramic painting of the battle with a narrated story, 3D and sound effects.
+Also at the center, the Atlanta Cyclorama depicts the Battle of Atlanta, which occurred on July 22, 1864.
+Take in the panoramic painting of the battle with a narrated story, 3D and sound effects.
 The Cyclorama also is home to the steam locomotive Texas, another key player in The Great Locomotive Chase.

 Once the state capital, Milledgeville in central Georgia is home to the Old Governor's Mansion, which Gen. William T. Sherman took over on Nov.
 23, 1864, during his historic March to the Sea.
 During Reconstruction, the state capital relocated to Atlanta.
-Take a tour of the high Greek Revival mansion to learn about the eight governors who lived and worked there, and see the breathtaking interior rotunda and balcony.
+Tour the high Greek Revival mansion to learn about the eight governors who lived and worked there, and see the breathtaking interior rotunda and balcony.